JosepMariaVila/ForwarderAmountParameterSystem/README.md

 <br>

 ## Forwarder Hook Amount Parameter System
-This is a example to demonstrate the use of a working hook in Xahau testnet.
+This is an example to demonstrate the use of a working hook in Xahau JS Hooks testnet.
 The hook is programmed in javascript.
 It is recommended for educational purposes only.
 The creator is not responsible for any problems it may cause.

 **Please use new accounts to test this hook and test everything beforehand on Testnet.
 I am not responsible for any losses.
 Create your own code if you are not sure.**